They were longing for a better country—

 They would wander in the wasteland of their unbelief

-until the last one of the lot perished there.
+until the last one of them perished there.

 God’s offer to settle the land prepared fell to the next generation.

-He would drive out the enemies they would face.
+He would drive out the enemies they’d face

 They were, however, to live lives set apart from the influences of the nations.